maine-imre/handwaver/docs/Scenes/ScaleDimension.tex.md

 ### Intersection of a hyperplane and a hypersphere (Makholm, 2015)

-If a (n-1) dimensional hyperplane intersects an n-dimensional hypersphere, the result is an (n-1) dimensional hypersphere.
+If an (n-1) dimensional hyperplane intersects an n-dimensional hypersphere, the result is an (n-1) dimensional hypersphere.
 In particular, the intersection of a 3-plane and a 3-sphere is a 2-sphere.

-If we take the 3-plane to be the 3-dimensional renderings space, the center of the 2-sphere appears fixed for all cross-sections (suppose this is at the origin).
-Additionally, we can relate ther radius $r$ of the 2-sphere to the radius $R$ of the 3-sphere and the "height" $h$ of the hyperplane by $R^2 = h^2 + r^2$ (Makholm, 2015).
+If we take the 3-plane to be the 3-dimensional rendering's space, the center of the 2-sphere appears fixed for all cross-sections (suppose this is at the origin).
+Additionally, we can relate their radius $r$ of the 2-sphere to the radius $R$ of the 3-sphere and the "height" $h$ of the hyperplane by $R^2 = h^2 + r^2$ (Makholm, 2015).

 ``` c#
 renderSphere(Mathf.Sqrt(radius*radius-sliderval*sliderval));